 ICaP mentoring, Bradley Dilger, Purdue University

-These materials support a talk I've given at Purdue in a few times.
-Feel free to use them as needed.
+These materials support a talk I've given at Purdue several times -- usually in orientation for new instructors, or at our semesterly all-hands meetings.
+Note the talk is specific to our context (including ICaP outcomes and referencing Purdue gened requirements).
+Feel free to use any of this as needed.
 Just cite it!

 Remember responding to writing is not the same as grading writing.
 We often do both at the same time for students, but seldom grade in other contexts of read-and-response (giving someone feedback on a draft of a grant, writing a book review, etc).
 And assessment often includes a programmatic dimension (working with texts which represent an entire program, or are compared to program-level outcomes).